flrntdfr/WORKINPROGRESS.dufour.xyz/_chantiers/2016/my-name-is.md

     "I carry someone else's problems.",
     "I am the force of change.",
-    "I define   the edge of what's most important.", "I would rather be an object than a person.",
-    "I am a work in progress.",
+    "I define   the edge of what's most important.", "sometimes I would rather be an object than a person.", "I am a work in progress.",
     "I am the inevitable.",
     "I use love as a currency.",